 - Any OIG report containing a recommendation for corrective action must be posted to the OIG website not later than 3 days after the report is submitted in final form to the Board (subject to redactions of privileged or other protected information);

 - OIG must submit semiannual reports to the Board, which in turn must transmit them to specified recipients including the Congress and the signatories to the WMATA Compact (Virginia, Maryland, and the District of Columbia);

-- Not later than three years after the enactment of the Act, the U.S. General Accounting Office must report to Congress on whether the reforms to strengthen OIG independence have been carried out.
+- Not later than three years after the enactment of the Act, the U.S. General Accountability Office must report to Congress on whether the reforms to strengthen OIG independence have been carried out.

 On December 9, 2021, the Board of Directors passed Board Resolution 2021-46 adopting, and directing staff to implement, the reforms set out in the Act.